What Not to Test (for Cyber-Physical Systems): Introduction

 \section{Introduction}

-Simulation models play an important role in many domains.
+Simulation models play an important role in many software engineering domains.
 Engineers build such models to simulate complex systems~\cite{matinnejad2016automated}.
 In the case of cyber-physical systems, these models are sometimes shipped along with the actual device, which means that analysts can now access high-fidelity simulations of their systems.
 Hence, much of the work on cyber-physical testing focuses on taking full advantage of high-fidelity simulators, prior to live testing~\cite{arrieta2019pareto}.
-For example, analysts can use the simulators for {\em test suite minimization}; i.e. they can explore many tests in the simulator in order to remove tests that do not need to be explored in the real world.

-However, using these models for test case minimization can be a very difficult process~\cite{arrieta2019pareto}.
-These simulation models are built to simulate complex systems such as electronic and physical models.
-Hence executing these simulation models can be very time consuming~\cite{arrieta2016search}.
-This problem gets even worse for multi-goal problems (e.g. minimizing runtime {\em and} maximizing the number of bugs found) since it is necessary to run the models multiple times for different subsets of the goals~\cite{arrieta2016search}.
-For example, Arrieta et al. reported that testing a high fidelity simulation model can take hours to days~\cite{arrieta2019pareto, sagardui2017multiplex,gonzalez2018enabling}.
-Further, they warned that state-of-the-art multi-goal optimizers (e.g. NSGA-III and MOEA/D) struggle to find minimal test suites for this task.

-Recently, Chen~\cite{chen2018sampling} and Agrawal et al.~\cite{agrawal2020better} reported successes with a variant of optimization called ``DUO'' (data mining using/used-by optimizers).
-In this approach, a data mining method firstly divides the problem space, and then an optimizer executes in each small division.
-Inspired by that DUO approach, in this work, we apply a sorting method on the objective space to divide the multi-objective test suite minimization problem into several smaller partitions.
-Our {\LESS} algorithm ({\bf Do}mination with {\bf Le}a{\bf s}t {\bf S}quares Approximation) applies a domination predicate to sort the example space to a small number of representative data points.
-Multi-objective domination divides these data points into a ``best'' set and the remaining ``rest'' set.
-After all that, {\LESS} applies an inverted least squares approach to learn a minimal set of tests that can distinguish the best from the rest in the reduced example space.

-To evaluate our proposed test case selection approach for simulation models, we compare {\LESS} with the most recent state-of-the-art approach produced by Arrieta et al.~\cite{arrieta2019pareto}.
-In that companion, we ask the following research questions.

-{\bf RQ1: Can we verify that test case selection for multi-goal cyber-physical systems is a hard problem?} Arrieta et al.~\cite{arrieta2019pareto} reported that standard multi-goal optimizers such as NSGA-III and MOEA/D failed in this task.
-This is an important observation since, if otherwise, there will be no clear motivation for this paper.
-Accordingly, as a first step, we replicate their results in our experiment.

-{\bf RQ2: Can {\LESS} find better ways to select test cases which result in test suites with higher effectiveness measure (objective) scores?} Section~\ref{blackboxData} of this paper reviews five effectiveness measurement metrics which are used to select test cases for cyber-physical systems in the previous study~\cite{arrieta2019pareto}.
-Our results show that on those five metrics, general performances of {\LESS} is better than previous state-of-the-art method.